 How Much of a Reputable Sender Are You?

-If you’re receiving non-delivery reports, having a low sender score is a key culprit.
+If you’re receiving non-delivery reports, a low sender score is a key culprit.
 This is because ISPs automatically reject emails that fall below a specific rating.

 Check Feedback Loops